shyampurk/kitchen-tracker/Deploy.md

 		'cf push'

-Once successfully pushed, the aerver application will be automatically started.
+Once successfully pushed, the server application will be automatically started.
 You can check its state in your bluemix dashboard and see that its state is set to 'Running'